jlaso/lessloader/README.md

-lessloader
+LessLoader
 ==========

-loader for less with parametric palette
+Loader for less with parametric palette

 you need download less php compiler at https://github.com/leafo/lessphp.git it's very easy to clone with git: move to inc folder and type